 How to Transform the Agricultural Sector in Emerging Markets

-Never has the agricultural industry been under such enormous pressure; climate change, a growing population, attrition of young people from rural areas, pressure on fresh water, lands and forests.
-Clearly an agricultural transformation is needed to respond to these demands and trends.
+Never has the agricultural industry been under such enormous pressure; climate change, a growing population, attrition of young people from rural areas, pressure on freshwater, lands, and forests.
+Clearly, an agricultural transformation is needed to respond to these demands and trends.
 This sentiment is shared by many including AGRA, who in their “African Agricultural Report”, emphatically states that now is the time for a green revolution in Africa.
-To make this revolution happen and transform the agricultural sector in Africa and in other emerging markets its necessary that 1) actors in the agricultural value chain professionalize and 2) the value chain become more inclusive.
+To make this revolution happen and transform the agricultural sector in Africa and in other emerging markets it’s necessary that 1) actors in the agricultural value chain professionalize and 2) the value chain becomes more inclusive.
 Professional farmer organizations and agribusinesses are key reforms that will unlock agriculture’s potential and deliver on inclusive growth This is vital for driving change.

 When agribusinesses are professionalized, they are more: